 Festa Major de la Barceloneta

-Join in the celebrations in honour of Sant Miquel and enjoy the fireworks, tons of food and admire the decorated streets.
+Join in the celebrations in honor of Sant Miquel and enjoy the fireworks, tons of food, and admire the decorated streets.

 Take a day trip for capturing autumn leaves